-Alexej von Jawlensky - Selbstbildnis
+Alexej von Jawlensky - Self-Portrait

 Jawlensky’s engagement with the human countenance is characteristic of his entire oeuvre but is strangely only expressed seven times in self-portraits.
 Four of them were done in 1911/1912, one of which is in the Im Obersteg Collection.
 It is the first of this series and was painted 1911 in Prerow on the Baltic Sea.